 The Hutus, Tutsis and other ethnic groups lived together peacefully, spoke the same language, had one homogeneous culture and food.

-Seeds of Genocide planted by colonizers – Germany and Belgium
+The seeds of genocide was originally planted by colonizers – Germany and Belgium.

 When German Colonizers invaded, they believed the Tutsis and Hutus were different races, and because the Tutsis seemed noble and richer, they were favored by the Germans who believed they were the superior race.